spiritumduo/spiritumDuo/docs/diaries/Joe/Work log.md

 ### 28th March - 1st April 2022

 This week was a continuation of patient locking.
 In the grand scheme of things it's a large - and quite important - function to get right, there are just a lot of edge cases and considerations.
 I also worked to ensure that the pseudotie persistently stores test result return times, meaning that we could run a small scale simulation wherein test results are returning in hours or days, as opposed to just a few minutes.

+### 4th - 8th April 2022

+This week I updated some of the documentation and looked into automated document generation software.
+After reading comparisons I ended up choosing to use Doxygen for our Python backend, and directing others to the storybook for frontend documentation - this seems to be common practice.
+I also did some more work on the installation instructions.
+To finish the week I worked on adding GraphQL subscriptions to the patient list on the home page, making it so it updates whenever the state of a patient changes.
+This involved me learning about GQL subscriptions and Apollo's implementation of them.

+### 11th - 15th April 2022

+This week I designed and implemented an administration page for pathway management - creating, updating and deleting pathways without having to manually edit the database.

+### 18th - 22nd April 2022

+Annual leave

+### 25th - 29th April 2022

+This week I was working on the administration interface for role management.
+This involved creating new graphql queries and adapting the frontend as appropriate, as well as creating new RESTful endpoints on the backend.

+### 2nd - 6th May 2022

+This week was a continuation of the last, working on the administration interface.
+I had to learn how Jest (frontend React testing library) worked wrt asynchrony and awaiting events.
+I also diagnosed and corrected an issue wherein our staging server would not upgrade enum definitions on the postgres database.
+I chose to remove the database volume on the CD workflow to circumvent this.
+In a production environment, we'll have to edit the migrations manually - to be expected using Alembic.

+### 9th - 13th May 2022

+This week I was tasked with adding mechanisms to give users access to pathways so they can take part in multiple pathways.
+This was a much bigger task than I expected.
+Backend modifications to this was minimal since permissions for this is a separate story (it's a very large task that will involve the development of a DAO layer).
+Frontend modifications, I had a lot to learn.
+I learnt about React contexts and how they should be used.
+This week was a hit to my confidence as I struggled more than I thought I would.
+I also had to discard some of my initial work on the backend as it was - rightly pointed out - a massive anti-pattern (adding authorization to dataloaders) so I lost about a day's worth of work.
+A learning experience if nothing else.
+Wrt the frontend, a large part of my issue stemmed from moving pathways from their own separate object onto the user object.
+This required large changes to both our user/auth and pathway contexts

+I also added the ability to assign a user pathways on the user management tab in administration.